jashley2017/UAVMesh/docs/source/index.rst

 In particular, this project is supported by the
 `NSF Grant #1932105 <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1932105>`_.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
-Lumache has its documents hosted on Read the Docs.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.